pehaikal/Data-Structuration-and-Transportation/README.md

 ## Tasks
 This project is split in several tasks, to facilitate your evaluation.
 1. Choose a framework among:
     a.
 Camel (Java)
     b.
 Bonobo (python)

 2. Load the contacts.sql in the database (postgres is preferred or h2 for java users).

 3. Prepare a pipeline that will:
-    a.
-Read the contacts items from the database
+    - Read the contacts items from the database
-    b.
-For each contact selected (thanks to the campaign meta),  create an email body (html format) from the provided email template, each wildcard should be replaced by the     appropriate contact info.
+    - For each contact selected (thanks to the campaign meta),  create an email body (html format) from the provided email template, each wildcard should be replaced by the appropriate contact info.

     - Example: in the resulting file :
     '<td class="hero-subheader__title" style="font-size: 43px; font-weight: bold; padding: 80px 0 15px 0;" align="left">A special offer for you in your city of ${city}</td>'